Fred Elizalde: Quinquaginta Band

 Elizalde criticized British dance music for its Viennese qualities, and sought to bring more American principles of rhythm to the British scene.
 He recorded with his band in 1927 under several ensemble names for Brunswick and Decca, including the Cambridge Undergraduates.
-In his run at the Savoy Hotel in London, his band featured many of the best players in early British jazz, including Norman Payne, Jack Jackson, and Harry Hayes, as well as Americans such as Chelsea Quealey, Bobby Davis, Fud Livingston, Adrian Rollini, and Arthur Rollini.
+In his run at the Savoy Hotel in London, his band featured many of the best players in early British jazz, including Jack Jackson, as well as Americans such as Chelsea Quealey, Fud Livingston, Adrian Rollini, and Arthur Rollini.
 In December 1928, he released a short film Christmas Party, filmed in the DeForest Phonofilm sound-on-film process.

 The band was voted best popular dance orchestra in Melody Maker in 1928, but older guests at the Savoy were offended by his music, and controversial broadcasts over the BBC did not help his case.
 In July 1929, his contract expired and was not renewed."
 In the same period, Elizalde composed works which melded jazz and European concert music elements, including "The Heart of a Nigger" (1927; produced in 1928 by Sergei Diaghilev) and "Bataclan" (1929).

 In 1928, he visited Germany and became closely associated with Siegfried Wagner.
 He also conducted orchestras in Germany, Belgium and the Netherlands.
-In 1928, he wrote the music for Pola Negri's final silent film, The Way of Lost Souls (1929; aka The Woman He Scorned).
+In 1928, he wrote the music for Pola Negri's final silent film, The Way of Lost Souls (1929; The Woman He Scorned).